 \section{Proof of Theorem~\ref{main-thm-2}}

-Any relation which is appeared in Theorem~\ref{main-thm-2} is satisfied in $\M(N_{g,n})$ clearly.
+Any relation which appeared in Theorem~\ref{main-thm-2} is clearly satisfied in $\M(N_{g,n})$.
 In addition, the relations~(1)-(5) in Theorem~\ref{main-thm-1} are included in the relations in Theorem~\ref{main-thm-2}.
 Hence it suffices to show that the relation~(6) in Theorem~\ref{main-thm-1} is obtained from relations in Theorem~\ref{main-thm-2} when $g\geq3$.

-\begin{rem} \begin{itemize} \item In the relation~(3)~(a) in the main theorems, if $f=t_{c^\prime;\theta^\prime}$, $|c\cap{}c^\prime|=0$ or $1$, and the orientations $\theta$ and $\theta^\prime$ are compatible, then the relation can be rewritten as a \textit{commutativity relation} $t_{c;\theta}t_{c^\prime;\theta^\prime}=t_{c^\prime;\theta^\prime}t_{c^;\theta}$ or a \textit{braid relation} $t_{c;\theta}t_{c^\prime;\theta^\prime}t_{c;\theta}=t_{c^\prime;\theta^\prime}t_{c^;\theta}t_{c^\prime;\theta^\prime}$ respectively.
-We assign the label $(3)^\prime$ to all the commutativity relations and all the braid relations. \item It is known that any chain relation is obtained from the relations~(3)~(a), (4) and (5) in the main theorems (see \cite{G1, Lu}).
+\begin{rem} \begin{itemize} \item In the relation~(3)~(a) in the main theorems, if $f=t_{c^\prime;\theta^\prime}$, $|c\cap{}c^\prime|=0$ or $1$, and the orientations $\theta$ and $\theta^\prime$ are compatible, then the relation can be rewritten as a \textit{commutativity relation} $t_{c;\theta}t_{c^\prime;\theta^\prime}=t_{c^\prime;\theta^\prime}t_{c;\theta}$ or a \textit{braid relation} $t_{c;\theta}t_{c^\prime;\theta^\prime}t_{c;\theta}=t_{c^\prime;\theta^\prime}t_{c;\theta}t_{c^\prime;\theta^\prime}$ respectively.
+We assign the label $(3)^\prime$ to all the commutativity relations and all the braid relations. \item It is known that any chain relation is obtained from the relations~(1), (3)~(a), (4) and (5) in the main theorems (see \cite{Lu}).
 We assign the label $(4)^\prime$ to all the chain relations. \end{itemize} \end{rem}